 Bahá’u’lláh referred in many ways to the station of Christ as that of the Son and of Himself as the Father.
 He wrote to the leaders of Christian education:

-“Ponder ye, and be not of them who are veiled and fast asleep … Bethlehem is astir with the Breeze of God.
+“Ponder ye, and be not of them who are veiled and fast asleep. … Bethlehem is astir with the Breeze of God.
 We hear her voice saying: ‘O most generous Lord! … The sweet savours of thy presence have quickened me, after I had melted in my separation from Thee.
 Praised be Thou in that Thou has raised the veils …’” (24)

 And in direct words:

 “We called unto her … ‘O Bethlehem!
 This Light hath risen in the orient, and travelled towards the occident, until it reached thee in the evening of its life.
-Tell Me then: Do the sons recognize the Father, and acknowledge Him, or do they deny Him, even as the people aforetime denied Him [Jesus, the Son]?’”
+Tell Me then: Do the sons recognize the Father, and acknowledge Him, or do they deny Him, even as the people aforetime denied Him [Jesus]?’”
 (25)

 Christ foretold, repeatedly, that He would go away, but would return again.
 His meaning is now clear: The Holy Spirit which dwelt within Him would return in another human temple or body.
 He prophesied that the “Spirit of Truth” would come.
 Christ said that this Comforter would explain to His own followers the meaning of His (Christ’s) teachings.
 Jesus also prophesied in this same chapter that when that great day came, the Promised One would no longer speak in parables.
 The Books would be “unsealed” and whatever His, Christ’s, followers in that day asked, the Father would explain to them.